Benazir Bhutto: Dismissal

-Second term as leader of the opposition (1996–1999)
+Leader of the Opposition (1996–1999)

 Newly re-elected, Sharif moved quickly to curtail the powers of the presidency and judiciary.
 He removed the constitution's Eighth Amendment which had been used by successive presidents to oust both Bhutto and himself from office.
 Sharif also launched judicial proceedings against Bhutto.

 In 1998, India tested its first nuclear weapon; Bhutto responded with an editorial for the Los Angeles Times in which she argued that the international community should go further than imposing economic sanctions on India, but should launch a preemptive bomb strike on India's nuclear facilities.
 She called on Sharif to retaliate with a series of Pakistani military tests.
 After Sharif's government did so, Bhutto called for Pakistan to sign the Comprehensive Nuclear-Test-Ban Treaty and arrive at a bilateral agreement on nuclear proliferation with India.
 Tensions between India and Pakistan resulted in the Kargil War of 1999; the conflict humiliated Pakistan both militarily and politically and left the country with a very poor international standing.
 Bhutto observed the conflict from abroad, describing it as "Pakistan's biggest blunder".

 In April 1999, the Ehtesab Bench of the Lahore High Court convicted Bhutto in absentia, giving her a five years prison sentence, an $8.6 million fine, and disqualifying her from public office.
 The Pakistani authorities unsuccessfully tried to secure her arrest and extradition through Interpol.
 Bhutto claimed that this was politically motivated.
 She was in London at the time of the judgment, and rather than returning to Pakistan she relocated to Dubai.
 She decided on Dubai because Zayed bin Sultan Al Nahyan, the President of the United Arab Emirates, had been a longstanding friend of her family.
 She brought her mother and three children to live there with her, settling into a villa in the Emirates Hills given to her by the Emirati government.
 She claimed that were she to return to Pakistan then she would be imprisoned and then murdered.